cheuklau/spyglass/README.md

 ### Data Ingestion

-We create custom Kafka Producers that query from Alpha Advantage API and store the raw data into Kafka.
+We create custom [Kafka Producers](https://kafka.apache.org/10/javadoc/org/apache/kafka/clients/producer/KafkaProducer.html) that query from the Alpha Advantage API and store the raw data into Kafka.
 There are two types of producers:
-1. Historical producers pull all available daily, weekly and monthly historical stock data (up to 20 years worth), and
+1. Historical producers pull daily, weekly and monthly data (up to 20 years worth), and
-2. Real-time producers pull real-time intraday stock data.
+2. Real-time producers pull current intraday data.

 ### Data Processing